ScanMountGoat/Smush-Material-Research/Textures.md

 Emission maps used for glowing effects such as Samus's lights.
 The majority of the texture will be black (no emission).

 # Normal Maps
-RG are used for the normal map.
+The RG channels are used for the normal map.
 The B channel is likely a separate texture.
-A is possibly another texture.
+The A channel also appears to be a separate texture.

 # Irradiance Cubemaps
 TODO : PBR lighting